AuroraPoggi/Dardel_for_dummies/README.md

 srun bash bashname.sh
 ```
-If you want to do for gpu:
+If you want to do it for gpu:
 ```bash
 #!/bin/bash -l
 #SBATCH -A naiss2025-22-projectnumber